. . .

 Maya Jewell Zeller is the author of RUST FISH (Lost Horse Press, 2011), YESTERDAY, THE BEES (Floating Bridge Press, October 2015), and the collaboration (with Seattle visual artist Carrie DeBacker), ALCHEMY FOR CELLS & OTHER BEASTS (Entre Rios, Fall 2017).
+She is co-editor of Evergreen: Grim Tales & Verses From the Gloomy Northwest (Scablands Books, 2022), and co-author of the forthcoming textbook, Advanced Poetry: Pathways Into Poetic Lineages (Bloomsbury UK, 2023).
 Please visit “About the Author” for more information.

 “Complete the Sentence,” an essay, in The Rumpus (March 2022)